xpnteam/xpnet/README.md

 Unit tests will be automatically run as part of the build process, and must succeed for the build to succeed.

-- [ ] TODO: The tests do not yet run on macos and are skipped on that platform.
-Fix.

-If all goes well, you'll have a bunch of .dll files and a mac.xpl file in a directory named `plugin` when that completes.
-Create a plugin directory structure as described in "Installing into X-Plane" above, and copy everything from the `plugin` folder you just built.
+If all goes well, you'll have a bunch of .dll files and a mac.xpl file in a directory named `build` when that completes, and the nuget packages will be in a directory named `package`.
+You can copy those outputs to a directory structure as described in "Installing into X-Plane" above.

 There is only a 64-bit build for macOS because the .NET Core Runtime does not support 32-bit MacOS.